ambarishg/ambarishg.github.io/_posts/2021-03-11-two-stories-azureml-aks.md

 description: 2 Stories, Azure ML, Azure Kubernetes Service, Model deployment
 ---

-I will tell you about 2 of my experiences with machine learning in data science competitions and writing a research paper.
+Let's start with 2 of my experiences with machine learning in data science competitions and writing a research paper.
 This will give us enough motivation to understand why platforms such as AzureML are required.

 # Story 1 -  A data science competition